jm379/blog/posts/2-zig-ffi.md

 Zig is a young yet capable systems language that introduces many features focused on safety, error handling, and explicit memory management, along with excellent interoperability with C and an impressive build system.
-This makes it a powerful tool in a very different—and potentially more dangerous—world compared to Ruby.
+This makes it a powerful tool in a very different world compared to Ruby.

 ## Inotify